Cherreads

 It was a logical solution.

 "Yes."
 Cassiopeia, the previously elected leader of Group 13, closed her notebook.
 "Three-day window is very long for a test.
 Expect little to no sleep.
-Given how we don't know the total amount of food scattered throughout the room, the safest option is to discard searching for the exit entirely and focus on stacking enough food to prevent disqualifications."
+Given how we don't know the total amount of food scattered throughout the room, the safest option is to discard searching for the exit entirely and focus on stacking enough food to prevent disqualification."

 Seren nodded.
 "I agree.
 It is the safest measure that we can take."